soulmachines/sm-web-component/README.md

    - calls the template generation plugin we are using.
 The template is called `snippet.js.template`.
    - it takes the template, populating the filenames using the data from the manifest file.
 It outputs `widget-snippet.js` into the `dist` folder.
    - when the node env is production, it will preprend the asset urls with the CDN name
-3. You run the above file by typing `npm run build-snippet`
+3. You run the above file by typing `npm run build:snippet`
 4. After the file is built, UglifyJS is run to minify it and the minified version is outputted into the dist directory as `widget-snippet.min.js`.

 ### Running the snippet locally

-Run `npm run serve-snippet`.
+Run `npm run serve`.
 This starts a local server, serving the `dist` folder.
 It also copies across the html files in `examples/snippet` to the `dist` folder.
 This is so that the html files can reference the built snippet scripts.

 ## Deployment